ONSdigital/sml-catalogue/.github/pull_request_template.md

 Please include a summary of the changes and features.
 Please also include relevant motivation and context.
 List any dependencies that are required for this change.

+If you have not checked any of the list below explain why here.

 # URL to relevant Jira ticket

 Please include the link to the relevant Jira ticket here for ease of cross-referencing.